Current Weather Conditions

 B-29

 B-29 on display at the March Field Museum in Riverside, California.
 The March Field Museum is located on the grounds of March Air Force Base just east of Los Angeles.
-The museum has a separate entrance, so a base pass is not required.
+The museum can be entered from Interstate highway I-215 without the need for a base pass.

 Made With Macintosh